 Some of them are personalized Korean courses, one-to-one French classes, and Mystère à Paris, Misterio en Madrid through stories in French and Spanish, to name a few.
 Again, it costs a decent amount to avail of one of these services.

 I didn’t care to check these courses since similar products are available at lower prices or even free.
-I don’t think you really need them.
+I don’t think you need them.
 Skip it!

 Pros and Cons of HelloTalk